denisyukphp/tmpfile-manager/docs/index.md

 ## Garbage collection

 The probability is calculated by using probability/divisor, e.g. 1/100 means there is a 1% chance that the garbage collection process will start.
-Lifetime is seconds after which temp files will be seen as garbage and potentially cleaned up.
+Lifetime is seconds after which temp files will be seen as garbage and potentially cleaned up:

 ```php
 <?php